gpuci/gpuci-site/docs/index.md

-# Welcome to GpuCi
+# Welcome to GpuCI

 A small project dedicated to testing the linux opensource gpu driver stack.
 For full documentation visit [mkdocs.org](http://mkdocs.org).

 ## The CI server

-You are most likely looking for our [CI server](jenkins/).
+You are most likely looking for the [CI server](jenkins/).

-## Project layout
+## Documentation

-    mkdocs.yml    # The configuration file.
+### Scope

-    docs/
+This is just a small personal project intended to validate my own driver changes.

-        index.md  # The documentation homepage.
+### Architecture

-        ...       # Other markdown pages, images and other files.
+This will take a while to write.